 We bring teenagers and clients together in a way that benefits both in more ways than can be observed.

 Teenagers often make their own food choices yet face several barriers in achieving healthy food habits.
 Teens who are involved with cooking and nutritional education discover that healthy food can be nourishing, tasty and easy to prepare, while also learning about the powerful relationship between food and health.
 The Revive and Thrive model of service elevates teens from learners to nurturing leaders; a position that provides leadership lessons and esteem building experiences that can benefit all aspects of their life.

 No experience is necessary to join our Teen Chef program.
-We meet at Park Church on Wednesday after school to prepare the meals for our clients from 3:30 - 6:30pm.
-So that we can plan for our families in need, We request a minimum of a 12 week volunteer commitment.
+We meet at our Heartside kitchen on Wednesday after school to prepare the meals for our clients from 3:30 - 6:30pm.
+In the summer months, we meet from 10am - 2:30pm.
+So that we can plan for our families in need, we request a minimum of a 12 week volunteer commitment.
 Space is limited so contact us to check availability.

 Behind The Scenes